top of page

 skills and concepts introduced in ways that just make sense to the children.
 The explicit instruction is designed to encourage self-paced learning using the ready-made resources.
 They soon start self-teaching, as all words can be orthographically mapped.

-Children need to understand how many sounds there are in spoken words, and think about the pictures of the sounds that go on those speech sound lines (graphemes)
+Children need to understand how many sounds there are in spoken words, and think about the pictures of the sounds - the Sound Pics - that go on those speech sound lines (graphemes)

 We do this on Activity 1 of the Coding Poster.